filljoyner/Python-S3-Sync-Helper/README.md

 # Files that are in S3 that have been deleted locally will not be
 # deleted.
 In this version S3 does not sync down first.
 This would be a
 # good feature though.
 #
+# Might be nice to add a GUI too.
+One thing at a time.
+#
 # ==============================================================================